Student Registration Dates & Information - Graduate

 Please note that no academic credit will be given to grad students for 1000, 2000, or 3000 level courses.
 For 4000 level courses, please check your academic program’s rules to see if they will count for you.

-Permits for graduate classes requires SENIOR class standing.
+Permits for graduate classes require SENIOR class standing.
 Please do not request permits if you are not a senior by hours.

-Please remember that one permit is issued by CoC, the other by Registrar, so there will be a time gap in between receipt of the two permits.
+Please remember that undergraduate students who wish to take a graduate course require TWO permits-one permit is issued by CoC, the other by Registrar, so there will be a time gap in between receipt of the two permits.

 Forms